Julius Maada Bio: Domestic policy

 Bio's administration, led by his Chief Minister David J. Francis, issued an investigative report accusing former president Ernest Bai Koroma and his previous government of widespread financial corruption.
 The allegations against Koroma include stealing millions of dollars from government revenue, selling of state properties, selling significant amounts of a state mining company, stealing funds meant for the country's victims of Ebola and the mudslide; and stealing funds meant to help some poor Sierra Leonean Muslims to go on Hajj.
 On Bio's orders, the Sierra Leone Justice Ministry has set up a commission of judges, led by an international judge, to investigate the allegations against the previous government.

 In February 2019, President Bio declared a state of emergency in Sierra Leone due to endemic sexual violence.
 He increased penalties for rape and other sexual violations.
 The state of emergency was rescinded that June.
+In 2022, he announced that his cabinet unanimously supported a bill to expand access to abortion in the country.
+In January 2023, President Bio signed into law the Gender Equality and Women's Empowerment Bill, requiring parliamentary and local council elections to include women as at least 30% of candidates.

+Bio's opponents have criticized him about the country's poor economic conditions.
+In August 2022, anti-government protests, sparked by the country's cost of living crisis, called for Bio's resignation and resulted in several deaths.
+Bio considered the protests to be an insurrection aiming to overthrow the government.
+On 21 June 2023, days before the 2023 Sierra Leonean general election, another violent protest occurred outside the All People's Congress headquarters, resulting in at least one death.

+Foreign policy

 President Bio attended the Global Education Summit in July 2021, and said on Twitter that he had "a zestful and productive meeting with Prime Minister Boris Johnson."
 He added that he "had a forward-looking and reassuring discussion on strengthening our relationship and building back better after COVID.".
-Bio was one of few heads of state invited "because of his efforts in increasing access to education through the Free Quality Education Programme and breaking down gender barriers to increase girls’ enrolment in schools in the last three years."
+Bio was one of few heads of state invited "because of his efforts in increasing access to education through the Free Quality Education Programme and breaking down gender barriers to increase girls' enrolment in schools in the last three years."
 In March 2022, President Bio visited Vietnam.

-In January 2023, President Bio signed into law the Gender Equality and Women’s Empowerment Bill, requiring parliamentary and local council elections to include women as at least 30% of candidates.
+In May 2023, Bio urged an end to the Russian invasion of Ukraine "for the sake of humanity", stating that he believes "even those who sympathise with Russia are in favour of stopping this war".
+Amid his 2023 candidacy for reelection, Bio indicated that he hopes diplomacy led by African leaders can help broker an end to the war.

+2023 election

+Bio was one of thirteen candidates in the 2023 Sierra Leonean general election.
+His main opponent was Samura Kamara of the All People's Congress.
+He was pronounced the winner with 56% of the vote.
+This pronouncement was criticized by local and international elections observers, citing a lack of transparency in the counting process, and opposition leader Kamara rejecting the outcome.